Find Affordable College Courses

 Fredericksburg, VA

-University of Mary Washington came in at #10 in this year’s edition of the Most Popular Social Sciences Bachelor’s Degree Schools in Virginia ranking.
-Located in the suburb of Fredericksburg, UMW is a public school with a small student population.
+With a ranking of #10, University of Mary Washington did quite well on this year’s most popular schools for social sciences students working on their bachelor’s degree.
+Located in the suburb of Fredericksburg, UMW is a public college with a small student population.

 Of the 156 students majoring in social sciences at UMW, 38% are male and 62% are female.